MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-with-ansible.md

 Before you get started, please see [the main Microsoft Defender ATP for Linux page](microsoft-defender-atp-linux.md) for a description of prerequisites and system requirements for the current software version.

 - Ansible needs to be installed on at least on one computer (we will call it the master).
-- Passwordless SSH must be configured for the root user between the master and all clients.
+- SSH must be configured for an manager account between the master and all clients.
 - The following software must be installed on all clients:
-  - Python-apt
-  - Curl
+  - curl
-  - Unzip
+  - unzip

 - All host must be listed in the following format in the `/etc/ansible/hosts` file:

     ```bash
     [servers]
     host1 ansible_ssh_host=10.171.134.39